ytr0221/ytr0221.github.io/README.md

 Edit `/_posts/2016-2-23-Hello-World.md` to publish your first blog post.
 This [Markdown Cheatsheet](http://www.jekyllnow.com/Markdown-Style-Guide/) might come in handy.

 > You can add additional posts in the browser on GitHub.com too!
-Just hit the + icon in `/_posts/` to create new content.
+Just clidk on **Create New File** in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ### Step 5) Change the About Pages